 Fortunately, there are several other ways to restore your rainwear so it’s ready to support you on the job site.
 Applications like glue, tape, and patches can help to make sure your water-resistant jacket, coveralls, or poncho stay in working order.

-Fabric tape can help restore your ripped gear.
+Fabric tape can restore your ripped gear, too.
 Simply peel a piece of tape off of the roll and apply it to the outside of your garment at least 24 hours before you plan to use it again.
 Many tapes are sealed with waterproof coating that won’t peel off during a wash or in the rain, which is an added benefit toward long-lasting wear.

-Using an adhesive is another way to save your rainy day apparel that has caught snags, tears or rips.
+Using an adhesive is another way to save your rainy day apparel that has caught snags, tears, or rips.
 After cleaning the fabric, carefully align the sides of the tear and apply waterproof fabric glue.
 Make sure to put the adhesive on the inside of your garment and always follow additional instructions on the product label.

 Stay dry by taking time to care for the rain gear in your wardrobe.
 Need a total upgrade?
 Find all the wet weather threads you need at WorkingPerson.com.

 What’s your go-to way to patch up rain gear when it needs some TLC?
 Share your tips with us in the comments below.